 - Finished Goods: Shoes, clothing, toys, furniture, appliances, electronics, automobiles, machinery, military vehicles, irrigation equipment, paper, solar panels

-The short answer: If you have large quantities of goods, you can probably ship them by rail.
+The short answer: If you have large quantities of goods to ship, you can probably move them by rail.

 You can ship products by rail pretty much anywhere in North America.
 Between the major railroads that operate in Canada, the United States and Mexico and smaller railroads in between, railroad tracks span the continent.
 Factor in ocean carriers and you can use rail to ship to virtually any destination worldwide.